aurelia-ui-toolkits/GitBook-books-living-in-GitHub/README.md

 I also deleted the "Chapter 1" page that is a part of the template selected with the click on item tagged with red marker 1 on the Image 2 above.
 For this document, a single page is sufficient.

+Now, our book is created and can be accessed via URL https://aurelia-ui-toolkits.gitbooks.io/gitbooks-living-in-github/content/ and as the URL suggests, it is persisted on the **`gitbooks.io`** server - certainly not in GitHub.

+### 2 Transfer the book to GitHub